ndzuma/wumpus-hill/java/wumpus/README.md

 This is my implementation of the Wumpus game in Java.
 It's part of a larger project where I'm creating the same game in Python, Java, and Go to learn more about these languages and have some fun.

+Note: Because I didn't want to mess with Raw mode on the terminal, every key stroke will have to be followed by "Enter".
+You could try the python implementation to use it the intended way.

 ## How to Play

 1. Clone the repo